Using the LiveRecorder tool

 --verbose

 Print extra information.
 At startup, print instructions for controlling live-record with signals.
-When saving, print the recording size, the time period covered by the recording, and advise if the event log has rotated, meaning that the older part of recorded history has been discarded.
+When saving, print the recording size, the time period covered by the recording, and whether the event log has rotated, meaning that the initial portion of execution history has been discarded.

 --version, -v